pokt-network/poktroll/docusaurus/docs/packages/pkg/sdk/sdk.md

 1. Import the `POKTRollSDK` package
-2. Initialize a new `POKTRollSDK` instance by calling the `NewPOKTRollSDK` function and providing the necessary `POKTRollSDKConfig` struct.
+2. Initialize a new `POKTRollSDK` instance by calling the `NewPOKTRollSDK` function and providing an adequate `POKTRollSDKConfig` struct.
 3. Call the `GetSessionSupplierEndpoints` method to get the `SessionSuppliers`.
 4. Select a `Supplier` from the list of `SingleSupplierEndpoint`s returned.
 5. Call the `SendRelay` method providing the selected `SingleSupplierEndpoint` and